 The process for forwarding a port is generally:

-PureVPN’s port forwarding add-on automates this process, so you can forward your ports for DOTA 2 or any other game with just a few clicks for only $0.99.
+PureVPN’s port forwarding add-on automates this process, so you can forward your ports for DOTA 2 or any other game.

 This means you can forward your ports whenever you like, and don’t have to scrabble around looking for IP addresses and the numbers of the ports for DOTA 2.